-California Governor Gavin Newsom has issued a long-existing state of emergency related to COVID-19, which remains in effect.
+California Governor Gavin Newsom has issued long-existing state of emergency related to COVID-19, which remains in effect.
 Governor Newsom had previously authorized local agencies, by Executive Order, to conduct meetings under the Brown Act utilizing Zoom or other remote procedures to conduct meeting by modified teleconference procedures.
-In September 2021, the legislature signed and passed into law AB 361, which amended Section 54953 of the Brown Act to similarly authorize teleconferencing of Committee Meetings, provided necessary procedures are followed.
+In September 2021, the legislature signed and passed into law AB 361, which amended Section 54953 of the Brown Act to similarly authorize teleconferencing of Board Meetings, provided necessary procedures are followed.
 Under AB 361, in the event of disruption which prevents broadcasting of the meeting to members of the public using the call-in or internet-based service options, or in the event of a disruption which prevents members of the public from offering public comments, the legislative body shall take no further action on items appearing on the meeting agenda until public access to the meeting is restored.
 AB 361 also authorizes public agencies to continue to hold subsequent meetings via teleconference procedures during any state of emergency that directly impacts the ability of the members to meet safely in person or while State or local officials continue to impose or recommend measures to promote social distancing.
 The Governor's declared continuing state of emergency remains active and continues to serve to protect members of the public from unnecessary risk and exposure to COVID-19.
-In addition, Sacramento County continues to follow recommendations of the federal CDC promoting social distancing outside of the home and especially indoors.
-Given these circumstances, in order to allow for the next Board meeting to be held by teleconference procedures consistent with AB 361, the Board must make the following findings no later than 30 days after the first teleconferencing meeting and every 30 days thereafter by majority vote: - The legislative body has reconsidered the circumstances of the state of emergency. - Any of the following circumstances exists: - The state of emergency continues to directly impact the ability of the members to meet safely in-person. - State or local officials continue to impose or recommend measures to promote social distancing.
-ITEM 2-ACTION (continued) Page 2 RECOMMENDATION:
+In addition, Cal OSHA continues to recommend physical distancing in places of employment as a measure to protect employees against the spread of COVID-19.
+Given these circumstances, in order to allow for the next Committee meeting to be held by teleconference procedures consistent with AB 361, the Committee must make the following findings no later than 30 days after the first teleconferencing meeting and every 30 days thereafter by majority vote: a.
+The legislative body has reconsidered the circumstances of the state of emergency. b.
+Any of the following circumstances exists:

+- i.
+The state of emergency continues to directly impact the ability of the members to meet safely in person. - ii.
+State or local officials continue to impose or recommend measures to promote social distancing.
+ITEM 2 - ACTION (continued) Page 2 RECOMMENDATION:

-Authorize the continued use of teleconferencing for Sacramento Works Executive Committee meetings under AB 361, occasioned by the continuing state of emergency issued by Governor Newsom and the continuation of local and federal recommendations promoting social distancing outside of the home and especially indoors and, based thereon, make the following findings in support of this action: - a The Board has reconsidered the circumstances of the state of emergency. - b.
-The following circumstances exist: - i The state of emergency continues to directly impact the ability of the members to meet safelyin-person. - i State or local officials continue to impose or recommend measures to promote social distancing.
-PRESENTER: Legal Counsel SACRAMENTO WORKS, INC.
+Authorize the continued use of teleconferencing for Sacramento Works Executive Committee meetings under AB 361, occasioned by the continuing state of emergency issued by Governor Newsom that directly impacts the ability of the members to meet safely in person and the continuation of Cal OSHA recommendations promoting physical distancing in places of employment and, based thereon, make the following findings in support of this action: - a.
+The Board has reconsidered the circumstances of the state of emergency. - b.
+The following circumstances exist:

+i.
+The state of emergency continues to directly impact the ability of the members to meet safely in-person. ii.
+State officials continue to recommend measures to promote social distancing.
+SACRAMENTO WORKS, INC.